svekeman/www-greenitglobe/www.greenitglobe.com/content/home/magic_box.md

 header = "Magic"

 summary = "IT as Energy is about making IT a true commodity.
-Green IT Globe takes a disruptive approach through elimination, simplification and the latest innovations to build our Generat8 products."
+Green IT Globe takes a disruptive approach through elimination, simplification and the latest innovations to build our Gener8 product portfolio."

 block1_title = "Eliminate Complexity and Obsolete IT Layers"